What is a feral cat?

 What is an ear-tip?

-Feral Cats that have already been TNRed will have an ear-tip - the left ear will be clipped flat to indicate that s/he has been sterilized and vaccinated.
-An ear-tip is done while the cat is under anesthesia, they feel no pain, and it is only a cosmetic feature.
-Ear tipping is extremely important as it identifies to the public that the cat has had a rabies vaccine and should not be trapped again unnecessarily.
-Colony feeders will be able to identify when a new cat enters their colony, as it will have both points and thus need to be trapped.
+Feral cats that have already been TNRed will have an ear-tip - the tip of the left ear will be clipped flat to indicate that s/he has been sterilized and vaccinated.
+An ear-tip is done while the cat is under anesthesia.
+Ear tipping is extremely important as it indicates to the public that the cat has been sterilized and has had a rabies vaccine and should not be trapped again unnecessarily.
+Colony feeders will be able to identify when a new cat enters their colony, as both ears will be pointed.
+These newcomers should be trapped.

 There are kittens on the street!
 What do I do?

 Kittens, when trapped under 8 weeks, can easily be socialized and become loving indoor cats; with the proper fostering no one would know that they were feral!
-CRA has special drop traps that are available to trap an entire litter of kittens and mom at one.
-It is just as important to trap the mother as it is the kittens, she needs to be spayed so she is not reproducing again.
-If you get kittens, it will be extremely important to contact CRA immediately to have them taken to a vet.
+CRA has special drop traps that are available to trap an entire litter of kittens and mom at once.
+It is just as important to trap the mother as it is the kittens, as she needs to be spayed so she does not reproduce again.
+If you see kittens, it will be extremely important to contact CRA immediately to have them taken to a vet.
 Kittens, like newborn babies, have fragile immune systems, and it is important to ensure their health.

 How do I become a colony caretaker?